Bend in Oregon is the ideal tax beer haven to grant your wishes!

-High Desert Museum
+Learn Desert Ecology at High Desert Museum

 To achieve its mission, it raises public awareness with its historical exhibits and live animals.

-Newberry National Volcanic Monument
+Hike the Prehistoric Newberry National Volcanic Monument

-You can choose from a host of outdoor activities such as fishing, camping, and hiking on the steep slopes of the now-dormant volcano.
+You can choose from a host of outdoor activities, such as fishing, camping, and hiking on the steep slopes of the now-dormant volcano.

-Hiking along the trails here is a sheer pleasure and draws hordes of locals and tourists to these falls.
+Hiking along the trails here is a pleasure and draws hordes of locals and tourists to these falls.

 The thunderous waters of these falls tumble into the deep taverns of the Tumalo Creek below, turning the location into a panoramic marvel.